hpcflow/matflow-user-workshop-2025/README.md

 Let MatFlow know where Dream3D is:

 ```
-matflow env setup dream3d --pipeline-runner /absolute/path/to/pipeline-runner
+matflow env setup dream3d -p /absolute/path/to/pipeline-runner
 ```

 This will live somewhere inside the Dream3D application folder.
 On Windows, it will be under:
 `\DREAM3D-6.5.171-Win64\PipelineRunner.exe`.
 Please provide the full absolute (for example `C:\software\Dream3D\DREAM3D-6.5.171-Win64`).
 You may have to use quotes if there is a space in the file path.
+On Linux, it will be under a `bin` directory.

-Let MatFlow know where the MATLAB runtime is:
+Let MatFlow know where the MATLAB runtime is (the path that ends in R2024b):

 ```
-matflow env setup matlab --path /path/to/matlab/runtime
+matflow env setup matlab --runtime-path /path/to/matlab/runtime/R2024b
 ```

 ### 4. Begin!